Roland-Garros

 It’s a must-see event for sports lovers!
 Broadcast around the planet, this top-tier world sporting event is organised by the French Tennis Federation.
 It is also the only Grand Slam tournament to be played on clay – one of the oldest and noblest surfaces in tennis history.

-After six years of major works, the Roland-Garros stadium has completed its metamorphosis.
-It is now more spacious, landscaped and modern, yet still retains its atmosphere and unique character.
-The Grand Slam tournament will be held amid a modern 12-hectare setting which will welcome the stars of the tennis world, and awaits you from Monday 24 May to Sunday 13 June 2021 at its home in western Paris.
+After six years of gigantic works, the Roland-Garros Stadium has completed its metamorphosis.
+More spacious, more wooded and more modern, it retains its unique atmosphere and character.
+The last Grand Slam tournament takes place in a modern 12-hectare setting, which makes the world of tennis shine.

-Rafael Nadal, Novak Djokovic, Roger Federer, Gael Monfils, Matteo Berretini, Serena Williams, Ashleigh Barty, Fiona Ferro and Naomi Osaka… a list of legendary names.
-The tournament brings together the best players from the tennis world and guarantees a breathtaking spectacle.
+Rafael Nadal, Novak Djokovic, Roger Federer, Gael Monfils, Matteo Berretini, Serena Williams, Ashleigh Barty, Fiona Ferro and Naomi Osaka are just some of the great names who have made us dream over the years.
+The tournament brings together the best male and female players on the planet and guarantees a breathtaking spectacle.

-Take your seat in the stands of one of the iconic Philippe-Chatrier, Suzanne-Lenglen or Simonne-Mathieu courts… and enjoy this year’s landmark event with full peace of mind!
+Take a seat in the stands of one of the mythical courts Philippe-Chatrier, Suzanne-Lenglen and Simonne-Mathieu… You can live this historic edition in complete serenity!

 Community facilities